Internships – the route to a graduate job?

-Your son or daughter may be on a course that includes a year spent on an industrial placement or may be able to arrange this through their university.
-If not, they should research employer websites for internship opportunities.
+Your son or daughter may be on a course that includes a year spent on an industrial placement (such as a sandwich degree) or may be able to arrange this through their university.
+If not they should research employer websites for internship opportunities.

 Summer placements for penultimate year students

 Most large employers offer summer placements, lasting from a few weeks to three months.
-These are highly competitive and recruitment is similar if not identical to the application process for graduate schemes.
+These are highly competitive and recruitment is similar, if not identical, to the application process for graduate schemes.
 Expect on-line applications, phone interviews and assessment centres.
-Your son or daughter should have a real interest in the internship position as these are often specific rather than general management roles.
-Also, research into the role and the company will be essential to make a good application.
+Your son or daughter should have a real interest in the internship position as these are often specific rather than general management roles and research into the role and the company will be essential to make a good application.
 Employers prefer to recruit future employees from their interns and are competing to headhunt the most talented undergraduates.
 Getting an internship position this way will be tough, but if successful and they perform well during the placement, there is the likelihood of an offer of a graduate job.

-Possibly less daunting are the schemes large employers are increasingly offering for first-year undergraduate students.
+Possibly less daunting are the schemes large employers are increasingly offering for first year undergraduate students.
 These include shorter placements, introductory courses, open days and taster experiences.
 These are more suitable if your son or daughter has some vague ideas of job roles they want to explore or companies they might like to work for.
-Opportunities include shadowing a student intern or junior employee, for example, in less well understood areas, such as financial trading.
+Opportunities include shadowing a student intern or junior employee, for example in lesser understood career areas, such as financial trading.

 Do smaller companies offer internships?

-It is not just large companies that offer internships.
-Your son or daughter could make speculative enquiries sending a CV to smaller companies asking for a period of work experience.
-Get them to think about how they can be of use to each employer, perhaps because they have completed modules on their degree that give them knowledge or skills they could offer in return for an insight into the company or field of work.
+It is not just large companies that offer internships, your son or daughter could make speculative enquiries sending a CV to smaller companies asking for a period of work experience.
+Get them to think about how they can be of use to this employer, modules they have completed on their degree that give them knowledge or skills they could offer in return for an insight into a field of work or company.